marickmanrho/linabsspec/README.md

 This will calculate the linear absorption spectrum of a given stick spectrum.

-Developed at the University of Groningen in the Theory of Condensed Matter group.
+Developed at the University of Groningen in the Theory of Condensed Matter group of prof. dr. J. Knoester.

+Author: Marick Manrho (PhD candidate)

+## Installation

+Run `pip install .` to install linabsspec and dependencies.

+## Usage